Allison Pearson: Transgender issues

-Covid-19 pandemic
+COVID-19 pandemic

 Pearson said during the COVID-19 pandemic that she would not wear a protective face mask because she considered it demeaning.
 In September 2020, Pearson suggested purposely infecting young people with COVID-19 to create herd immunity within the population.
 In January 2021, Pearson drew censure from Twitter users after outing a critic's employer on Twitter, following her claim that National Health Service (NHS) bed occupancy during the pandemic was lower than suggested.

 According to The Guardian, Pearson has made misleading claims about COVID-19.
 In December 2020, she wrote in her Telegraph column that "Last week, Sir Patrick Vallance and Prof Chris Whitty presented another of their Graphs of Doom; this one cherry-picked several hospitals on course to run out of beds."
 However, this was false, and no such data was presented in the period stated.
-In July 2021, she misleadingly tweeted that hospitalisations were 0.5% of Covid-19 cases; Full Fact found that the calculation was incorrect, but also did not make sense due to the lag between testing positive and hospitalisation.
+In July 2021, she misleadingly tweeted that hospitalisations were 0.5% of COVID-19 cases; Full Fact found that the calculation was incorrect, but also did not make sense due to the lag between testing positive and hospitalisation.

 Personal life

 Pearson was married to fellow journalist Simon Pearson, in May 1988 in Lincoln.
-She subsequently lived with Anthony Lane, film critic for The New Yorker.
+She subsequently lived with Anthony Lane, a film critic for The New Yorker.

 Allison Pearson was declared bankrupt following a personal insolvency order made by the High Court of Justice in London on 9 November 2015.
 The bankruptcy petitioner was the Commissioners for HM Revenue and Customs.